What is the Difference Between Hypermarket, Supermarket and Departmental Store?

 How to Deliver to Your Customer’s Doorstep?

-Now, if you own any of these hyperlocal businesses, it is essential that you incorporate means to deliver your products to your customer’s doorstep.
+Now, if you own any of these hyperlocal businesses and wish to take online orders, it is essential that you incorporate means to deliver your products to your customer’s doorstep.
 You can tie up with a hyperlocal marketplace to deliver your products, or hire your own fleet of riders.
 But this can often be too costly for you!

 Hence, you can start delivering your products instantly with the help of an android app – SARAL.